PX4/PX4-Autopilot/nuttx/README.txt

   Header Files Provided by Your Toolchain.

-    Certain header files, such as setjmp.h, stdargs.h, and math.h, may still be needed from your toolchain and your compiler may not, however, be able to find these if you compile NuttX without using standard header file.
+    Certain header files, such as setjmp.h, stdarg.h, and math.h, may still be needed from your toolchain and your compiler may not, however, be able to find these if you compile NuttX without using standard header file.
     If that is the case, one solution is to copy those header file from